-Don't forget the operating system and management platform when determining how much a server costs.
-For example, Windows Server 2012 Datacenter Edition for a two-socket server with unlimited virtual machines (VMs) runs more than $4,600 per server.
+Don't forget the operating system and management platform when determining how much to budget per server.
+For example, Microsoft Windows Server 2012 Datacenter Edition for a two-socket server with unlimited virtual machines (VMs) runs more than $4,600 per server.
 A management platform like Dell's iDRAC7 Enterprise adds $300 or more to each PowerEdge server.
 Adding a management tool, like a three-year subscription for VMware vCenter Standard, can pile on another $7,000 to a server that starts at a little over $4,000 (PowerEdge R720).

 Virtualization allows for workload consolidation -- potentially slashing the total number of servers in the data center.
 Although fewer and more powerful servers reduce the total capital expenditure on server hardware, each system is responsible for more workloads.
 Thus, the workloads are more vulnerable to hardware faults and recovery/restoration delays.
-Buying new servers adds a number of components and features that provide redundant operation and facilitate better failover or recovery performance.
+Buying servers on an faster refresh cycle adds components and features to your compute operations that provide redundant operation and facilitate better failover or recovery performance.

 Servers support memory redundancy including hot-pluggable modules, advanced error correction code, sparing and mirroring at no added cost.
-The cost of deploying these capabilities is on the additional memory modules.
-For example, memory sparing provides auxiliary memory modules which are kept on standby.
+The cost of deploying these capabilities is in the additional memory modules.
+For example, memory sparing provides auxiliary memory modules, which are kept on standby.
 If one module fails or reports an error, a spare module is activated and rebuilt with the original module's data.
 Memory mirroring duplicates the contents of one memory module within another.
-In both cases, additional memory must be purchased and installed, but it's not provisioned to specific workloads.
+In both cases, you pay for additional memory, but it's not provisioned to specific workloads.
 The exact cost depends on the amount of memory you install.

 Factor in the cost of software for resilience, such as clustering software, workload balancing tools like VMware DRS or VM duplication software like EverRUN Enterprise from Stratus Technologies (Stratus acquired Marathon's products in 2012).
-The licensing and deployment costs of these tools -- and each tool's capabilities -- vary, so determine the tool that best fits your organization's resiliency requirements.
-Costs can be mitigated through fewer licenses because these tools only need to protect mission-critical servers.
+The licensing and deployment costs of these tools -- and each tool's capabilities -- vary, so verify that the one you choose best fits your organization's resiliency requirements.
+The additional purchase can be mitigated through fewer licenses because these tools only need to protect mission-critical servers.

 Buying in bulk

 Larger expenditures typically give you more leverage over the vendor.
-It's far easier to extract concessions when buying 500 servers than only one.
-This is behind technology refresh cycles; in spite of the huge capital expense, it's usually more cost-effective to buy and replace a pile of equipment all at once rather than make smaller incremental purchases.
+It's far easier to extract concessions when you buy server fleets, rather than only one or 10.
+This is part of the reason for technology refresh cycles that replace hundreds or thousands of servers at once; in spite of the huge capital expense, it's usually more cost-effective than making smaller incremental purchases.

 Use your volume purchasing clout to extend software licensing, service or maintenance agreements as well.
 Extending a service agreement from one to three years or from three years to five saves the business a tremendous amount and it costs the seller relatively little.
 Remember, this is a negotiation, and almost anything is on the table.